PhuongFX/Online-Gaming/README.md

 > A machine learning-based application designed to analyze online gaming behavior and predict player engagement levels.

-> This application is intended to assist game developers in identifying players at risk of churn and creating personalized experiences to increase player satisfaction and loyalty .
+> This application is intended to assist game developers in identifying players at risk of churn and creating personalized experiences to increase player satisfaction and loyalty.

 <p align='center'>
   <img src="https://github.com/PhuongFX/Online-Gaming/blob/main/Demo/Screenshot%202024-08-22%20162808.jpg" />